SolaceLabs/solace-integration-guides/docs/_guides/nagios.md

 #### Add Custom Data Template

 Using the Data Input method defined above, define a data template for a specifc queue.
-Use New Data Souce Item to declare info for the specific queue (router name, vpn name, queue name and credentials).
+Use New Data Souce Item to declare info for the specific queue (message broker name, vpn name, queue name and credentials).

 ![]({{ site.baseurl }}/images/nagios/cacti-setup-4.png)